 Boooooooooo.
 Your body gets scared too!

 It’s the spookiest time of the year.
-Many are thrilled to dress up, visit haunted mansions or watch scary movies.
+Many are thrilled to dress up, or watch scary movies.
 It's fun to get scared every once in a while, but there are spooky creatures called "dust mites" that may be scaring your body all year round.
 That's not so fun.
 If you're allergic to dust mites you know what I'm talking about.

 Some bodies prefer to avoid these spooky creatures at all costs.
 And if dust mites cross their paths, they can get really scared and overreact in different ways (like sneezing or wheezing).
 All this can be pretty uncomfortable and can make cleaning routines pretty difficult.
+It's time to scare those mites away!

 What are dust mites?